jakebirkes/JS-Tricks/README.md

 ### fetchEndpoint / fetchMalformedEndpoint

-Using fetch() to request the enpoint and storing it with a unique name given along with the url.
+Using `fetchEndpoint(endpoint, name)` to request the enpoint and storing it with a unique name given along with the url.
+It requires the endpoint url, and the variable name you wish to give it.
+Dealing with Shopify's REST API, fetching JSON isn't always succesful due to how a particular JSON endpoint is structured ~ give `fetchMalformedEndpoint(endpoint, name)` a try if the first one fails.

 #### Example